DevMiser/Lumina_Frame/README.md

 **Clicking or stuttering when Lumina speaks.**
 Confirm the PipeWire quantum config file exists at `~/.config/pipewire/pipewire.conf.d/fix-clicks.conf` and that the `default.clock.quantum` is set to `2048`.
 Restart PipeWire after any changes: `systemctl --user restart pipewire pipewire-pulse wireplumber`.

+> **Lumina Frame does not launch at startup (if yu have set it to do so).**
+> Confirm the autostart file exists: `ls ~/.config/autostart/lumina.desktop`.
+If it is missing, re-create it following the steps in the autostart section above.
+To check whether the script is currently running, enter `pgrep -a python` in a terminal.

 ---